The "Live-Anywhere" Boat - Construction, Part 2

 In the saloon, looking aft toward the engineroom bulkhead.
 On the right are the precut openings for the watertight door to the engineroom and the companionway to the pilothouse.
 On the left some hydraulic tubing runs are already being laid out.

-Looking Aft from the saloon through the watertight door at the engine and hydraulic pump.
-A view of the engine from aft.
-The corner of the watertight door can just be seen.
 A few of the parts laid out and ready for installation.
 Here are some pumps, the steering cylinders, and some of the Roxtec modules, among other things.
-And here is the hydraulic fluid tank, the water heater, mufflers for the main engine and generator, and the compressed air tank.

 A shot of the forward half of the boat.
-And the after half.

 The forward port corner of the engineroom.
 The racks here will hold batteries in fiberglass trays sos they are secure but open to the air to keep them as cool as possible.